-Participants in the Honors Program have access to the Honors House, a meeting place for study/study circles, seminars, colloquia, tutorials, guest/faculty lecturers, and social activities.
-The two-story facility is equipped with a computer lab, reading/seminar room, multi-media study/meeting room and lounge.
+Participants in the Honors Program have access to all of the facilities in Quad 1A, including meeting places for study/study circles, seminars, colloquia, tutorials, guest/faculty lecturers, and social activities.
+The Honors building also includes classrooms, administrative offices, and private and shared rooms for more than 200 freshmen and sophomore honors students.

 At VSU, learning happens both inside and outside the classroom.
 Our students get hands-on experience in their fields of study through internships, jobs and volunteer learning.